 Demand for Health Insurance Remains High despite rising costs, with Increasing Numbers Purchasing Cover for the First Time

-September 2023: The Health Insurance Authority annual report, published today, reveals that the health insurance market remained in a strong position in 2022 and the number of people with health insurance in Ireland continued to rise including increasing numbers purchasing cover for the first time.
+XX September 2023: The Health Insurance Authority’s (HIA) annual report, published today, reveals that the health insurance market remained in a strong position in 2022 and the number of people with health insurance in Ireland continued to rise including increasing numbers purchasing cover for the first time.
 This trend continues into 2023, despite increases in premiums announced from health insurance providers.

 In 2022, demand for health services continued to rebound from the COVID-19 pandemic, with out -patient hospital attendances outstripping in- house hospital stays .
 Interestingly, this trend is reversing now as we move through 2023, where demand /supply constraints in the private hospital sector are evident.